 Meanwhile, those after the fancier Samsung televisions will likely want to keep an eye out for the zero-bezel Samsung Q950TS 8K QLED – which we've now reviewed – the rotating (and TikTok-ready) Samsung Sero, or new 32-inch / 75-inch sizes for the updated The Frame TV.

 We’ll be updating this Samsung TV 2020 guide as we learn about more models, and get official confirmation of release dates, features and pricing.
-Scroll on down for what to expect in terms of software and specs, with 2020 and 2019 televisions listed below that.
+Scroll on down to find out more.

 - 75-inch 4K TVs: are larger screens worth it?